cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

 # Configuring BIOS for Multi-GPU / Distributed / GPUDirect Training

 1. Disable PCI Access Control Services (ACS).
-This can usually be accomplished by disabling the IOMMU in the BIOS.
+This can usually be accomplished by disabling IOMMU in the BIOS.
 The location in the BIOS to disable the IOMMU depends on your Lambda [Vector](https://lambdalabs.com/gpu-workstations/vector), [Scalar](https://lambdalabs.com/products/blade), or